Nikhil-2012/Project/README.md

 <<<<<<< HEAD Table of Contents

-Prerequisites
+1. Prerequisites
-Installation
+2. Installation
-Running the Application
+3. Running the Application
-API Documentation
+4. API Documentation
-Endpoints
+5. Endpoints

-Prerequisites
+Prerequisites:

 Before you begin, ensure you have met the following requirements: